Nicholas Greusel: Post-war career

 After leaving the army, Greusel resumed his employment as a conductor with the Chicago, Burlington and Quincy Railroad.
-On September 1, 1866 he moved to Burlington, Iowa and took a new job as Roadmaster for the Burlington and Missouri River Railroad.
+On September 1, 1866, he moved to Burlington, Iowa, and took a new job as Roadmaster for the Burlington and Missouri River Railroad.
 In January 1867, he moved again to Mount Pleasant, Iowa.
 He worked for the Burlington and Missouri River Railroad for three years then retired.
 In 1888, he was a vestryman at Saint Michael's Episcopal Church in Mount Pleasant.
 Greusel and his wife had 12 children of whom eight were living in 1888.
 They were E. Stuyvesant, Josephine, Elizabeth, Rachel, John O., Nettie, Susie, and Philip Sheridan.
 Another son Joseph enlisted in the 27th Michigan Volunteer Infantry Regiment and was killed in 1863.

-In 1876, at the International Peace Union convention at Carpenters' Hall in Philadelphia there was a proposal to convert swords into useful tools.
+In 1876, at the International Peace Union convention at Carpenters' Hall in Philadelphia, there was a proposal to convert swords into useful tools.
 Greusel was the first to step forward and volunteer to donate his own sword.
-He said it was the sword he carried during the Mexican-American War and the Civil War and that he originally planned to give it to his heirs.
+He said it was the sword he carried during the Mexican–American War and the Civil War and that he originally planned to give it to his heirs.
 Greusel's sword was converted into a pruning hook and presented to the conference on the following day.
 In the years since the war, Greusel had become "an ardent advocate of peace through disarmament".
-Greusel died in Mount Pleasant at 1:00 am on April 25, 1896 and was buried in Aurora, Illinois at the Spring Lake Cemetery.
-His gravestone reads GENERAL N. GREUSEL.
+Greusel died in Aurora, Illinois on April 25, 1896, and was buried in Aurora, Illinois at the Spring Lake Cemetery.
+His gravestone reads "General N. Greusel".